 Are you planning a memorable trip to Amsterdam?
-What you pack for your traveling adventure can make or break your stay.
-What, then, should you include in your Amsterdam packing list?
+What you pack for your traveling adventure can make or break your stay, so we’ve put together a concise and complete packing checklist for you.

 Amsterdam has all four seasons, like most European countries.
-Consequently, whether you plan to stay longer or you’re only around for a weekend getaway, the season should play a role in what you pack.
+Consequently, however long you plan to stay in Amsterdam, the season should play a role in what you pack.
 Amsterdam is a year-round destination, but the seasons are remarkably distinct, so you need to factor in when you go so you can pack accordingly.

 TL;DR: Amsterdam Travel Essentials